Meet the DCSA Executive Committee

 [Sports and Societies Officer's I picture] Sports and Societies Officers

-[Sports and Societies Officer's II picture] dcsa_sports AT darwin.cam.ac.uk
+[Sports and Societies Officer's II picture] dcsa_sports@darwin.cam.ac.uk

 The Sports and Societies Officers are responsible for maintaining the gym and for overseeing Darwin’s sports and societies.
 They are also responsible for organising the Darwin-Wolfson Sports Day, a day of friendly competition against our sister college at Oxford, held every March.
 One officer is elected in November, and the other is elected in May.